rob-mission/rome/content/_index.en.md

 ---
 title: " "
-description: Sharing the Gospel & equipping pioneers!
+description: Sharing the Gospel & equipping pioneers, for the glory of God
 featured_image: "/uploads/brug.jpg"

 ---